 Second, and closely related to the first point, no company and no product is always going to be a perfect fit for every customer but gamified systems make it a lot easier to find customers on the road to unhappiness and intervene very early.
 So the gamified application at least has the potential of capturing data to figure out what the customer wants and to capture attitude data as well.

-While there is no such thing as 100% within interpersonal interactions, gamification might get a company much closer to a churnless customer base.
+While there is no such thing as 100% within interpersonal interactions, these CRM gamification strategies might get a company much closer to a churnless customer base.
 A customer base without churn could also evolve to have much less friction too.
 I think it's reasonable to say that loyalty generated would be a by-product of generated trust and in a trusting relationship there is less friction of all kinds.

 When I think about reducing friction I also think about reducing the amount of face-to-face interaction needed to maintain the relationship.
 The idea of frictionless relationships is a long way from gamification and possibly just one of many unknown but knowable side effects of this new idea.
 Gamification is multi-faceted and has a powerful potential relationship to CRM and other front office technologies.
 It will likely change how we do business and it is certainly an area that deserves more attention and study from the CRM community.